phantacia/hanazakari/README.md

 ## Getting Started

-To view the website, simply go to [website link].
+To view the website, simply go to [Hanazakari](https://hanazakari.vercel.app/).
 Please note that this project is purely for personal purposes as part of a course assignment and has no commercial intentions.
 Feel free to explore, and if you have any questions, reach out to me directly.

 ## Technologies Used